 The chemistry courses offered by the Department of Chemical Engineering and Chemistry serve the broad purpose of providing an adequate scientific foundation for the engineering education of all engineering students at the College.
-The more advanced chemistry courses are integrated into the chemical engineering curriculum or provide students with certain options in the areas of sanitary and biomedical engineering.
+The more advanced chemistry courses are integrated into the chemical engineering curriculum or provide students with certain options in the areas of engineering science and in biomedical and sanitary engineering.